 A few general notes about the time of year we were there, during the end of October.
 We were lucky enough to hit the fall colors at their peak.
 The autumn temperatures were perfect between 60 degrees to 70 degrees or so at the height of sunny days.
 I started the hikes with layers, including a tank top and long sleeve shirt with a jacket, in one case.
 But by the time I reached the peak of the hikes I was down to a tank top, jeans and my hiking boots as I got increasingly warming as time passed by and I worked up a sweat.
 Take water (you’ll need it), sunscreen and sunglasses if it’s a sunny day.

 The hikes in western North Carolina, including the Blue Ridge Mountains, are part of the greater Appalachian Mountains range.
 The hiking near Morganton, NC we recommend in this post are all a part of the Linville Gorge Wilderness Area, which runs 12 miles from Linville Falls to Fonta Flora, and includes Table Rock.
+Note many of the trails are closed during the winter.

 Hiking to Table Rock in Pisgah National Forest